sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 3**

-Option 1 is the false one.
-We can definitely get to 100% branch coverage there with the help of mocks.
+Option 1 is false.
+We can cover all the code branches using mocks.

 **Exercise 4**